-Regenerative Agro-Forestry is an agricultural method that concile biodiversity and agriculture it focuses on mimicking natural ecosystems in order to create synergistic relationships between crops, shrubs, trees, animals, insects, fungi and other species resulting in the creation of self-sustaining and resilient food production systems while boosting biodiversity and soil fertility.
+Agroforestry is an agricultural approach that reconciles biodiversity with crop production.
+By mimicking natural ecosystems, it fosters synergistic relationships among crops, shrubs, trees, animals, insects, fungi, and other species.
+This process helps create semi- and self-sustaining, resilient food production systems while enhancing both biodiversity and soil fertility.

 Support biodiversity and build resilient ecosystems